Keyboard shortcuts

 Now that you’ve installed and configured Shell-Cell, you’re ready to launch your very first session!

-To get started, create a blueprint scell.yml file in your project directory.
+To get started, you need a blueprint scell.cue file in your project directory.
 This file defines the environment your shell will live in.
 (For a deep dive into the blueprint specification, check out the Blueprint Guide).

 scell

-That’s it, simple as that!
-Shell-Cell will automatically look for a file named scell.yml in your current location and start the Shell-Cell session on the spot.
+Shell-Cell will automatically look for a file named scell.cue in your current location and start the Shell-Cell session on the spot.

 scell -t <other-entrypoint-target>